Money Talk FAQ

 Premium subscribers pay £5 a month or £20 a year.

 What can I get from Money Talk that I can’t get from other money websites?

 This newsletter puts your interests first.
 Because I’m not fighting for clicks, I can give balanced analyses on the subjects that you’ve told me you’re interested in.

-It’s not bland money news - it’s clear and actionable tips and recommendations to help you manage your money better.
+It’s not bland money news - it’s a deep diving into specific issues to help you manage your money better.

 Plus, it’s all delivered to your inbox, making it really convenient.
 And if you want to, you can find every single newsletter in the searchable archive.

 How do you make money?

 Right now, Money Talk is very much a side-hustle - I work as a journalist and editor by day.
 But by continuing to create great, exclusive content, I’m hoping to make it a full-time gig in future with lots of added value for subscribers.